cronvel/async-kit/README.md

 }
 ```

-Unlike others factories, in order to mimic native language syntax, this factory accepts a *conditionCallback*
+Unlike others factories, in order to mimic native language syntax, this factory accepts a [*whileCallback*](#ref.callback.whileCallback)
 rather than a job's list.
 So you have to use the `async.Plan`'s `.do()` method to pass the job's list.